platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 Currently, this configuration requires the `enable_codesource_integration_push` setting to be turned on by a Platform.sh staff and is only available to selected Beta customers.
 {{< /note >}}

 Source Operations can only be triggered on environment created by a branch, and not to environment created by a Pull Request on the external upstream (GitHub, Bitbucket, Gitlab).
+If you trigger a source operation on an environment created by a Pull Request on the external upstream, you will receive the following error:
+`[ApiFeatureMissingException] This project does not support source operations.`.

 ## Automated Source Operations using cron